formiga-tecnologia/Lavine/README.md

 * [Tutorial](https://github.com>)

+## Instalation
+For indtalation in your projext use the Npm with Node.js

 ## Example

 You get start with one minimun code in your project, using  one module the Render.js follow the code: